 The Portland Running Company Race Team Grand Prix is a friendly, year-long competition between registered members of our Race Team.
 Team members score points and move up the yearly standings by running any of the selected races that constitute the Grand Prix.
 You can think of it a little bit like the corporate squash ladder, with fewer complications at work.
 Prizes are handed out at year's end.

-This year's lineup of races comprises one 5K, one cross-country race (8K/6K), one relay on the track, one five-mile mountain run, two 10K's, two 15K's, and three half marathons.
+This year's lineup of races comprises three 5K's, one cross-country race (8K/6K), one track meet, four 10K's, one 15K, and two half marathons.

 |January||PRC Winter Series 5K #2|